-The information is requested by the University of Sydney (“the University”) in the online form in accordance with the Student Sexual Assault and Sexual Harassment Policy 2018 (“the Policy”).
+The information is requested by the University of Sydney (“the University”) in the online form in accordance with the Student Sexual Misconduct Policy 2018 (“the Policy”).
 The form enables you to make a disclosure or a complaint to the University about sexual assault or sexual harassment you have experienced, or witnessed, or to make a disclosure on behalf of a student.
 If you are making a disclosure on behalf of a student you should have their consent before doing so.

 The information you provide making a disclosure or complaint will be used as follows:

 The following University of Sydney staff will have access to the information provided in your report:

 Depending on the nature of the incident the report may be directed to a responsible department contact for follow up.
 Information about other individuals you provide without their consent can only be used by the University in accordance with University policies or procedures.